jumoel/jumoel.com/_posts/2020-06-23-rust-roguelike-from-scratch-pt1.md

 Two tings have collided.
 Me wanting to learn Rust and the [r/roguelikedev summer tutorial follow-along](https://old.reddit.com/r/roguelikedev/comments/grccvt/roguelikedev_does_the_complete_roguelike_tutorial/).
 My main motivation (for now) is learning Rust, so I’ve set a restriction for myself: I won’t be using external dependencies for anything that can feasibly be done manually.
 To keep things manageable, that means that my rogue like will be old school and take place in a plain ol' terminal.

-This is the first part, covering [Part 0](http://rogueliketutorials.com/tutorials/tcod/v2/part-0/) and [Part 1](http://rogueliketutorials.com/tutorials/tcod/part-1/).
+This is the first part, covering [Part 0](http://rogueliketutorials.com/tutorials/tcod/part-0/) and [Part 1](http://rogueliketutorials.com/tutorials/tcod/part-1/) or the Roguelike Tutorial.

 # Setting up the project